 In this lecture students are introduced to the evaluation of process engineering processes as well as material flows and states.
 Flow diagrams, process diagrams as well as process engineering disciplines with associated term definitions should be understood.
 Great attention will be paid to material and energy balances as well as to the so-called green technologies.
 Based on the lecture from the bachelor's programme, energy savings in production plants will be examined in more detail.

 Marohasy: Climate Change: The Facts 2017; Connor Court Verlage, 2017

-Teaching activities and methods: lecture
+Teaching activities and methods: lecture Assessment: written and/or oral exam

 190592104 Strategic management - Cases in international business